pilgrimage and poetry in motion

 and see against its steady orb the first lovebite of the moon

-between the warmth of your tents
+between the warmth of our tents

 you make me laugh so much